 Local carpenter Owen made the kitchen at Erw Rhys in keeping with what was there.
 It is a simple country style room with parquet wooden flooring, large oak table and red and white gingham curtains through which the most awesome views can distract you as you cook.

 The sweet bathroom has panoramic sea views from the roll top bath so you can watch the boats sail by from the bubbles.
 Or have a brisk shower after a long walk.

 Downstairs is a crisp twin room and next to it a calm, uncluttered double bedroom with traditional furniture.
 There is no darkness or pokiness upstairs either.
 The large open room at the top with huge pitch pine beams has two large skylights perfect for star gazing.
 It is perfect for children to play or as a third bedroom for two.

 As for the garden, steeply sloping in parts, it is lovely with lawns and shrubs overlooking the rolling views.
 If you need to join the Madding Crowd then it is close to the Wavecrest Cafe, Church Bay Inn and The Lobster Pot restaurant in nearby Church Bay.
-The nearest local shop is in Llanfaethlu village, about two miles away, where you will also find The Black Lion pub which offers locally produced food and even welcomes well-behaved dogs.
+The nearest local shop is in Llanfaethlu village, about two miles away.

 Hop over the lane and wander along the hedgerows to paddle and splash at the local beach at Church Bay.
 Or take a walk along the Anglesey Coastal Path, that skirts past Erw Rhys.
 Cemlyn National Trust nature reserve is on the doorstep about half a mile away with a fantastic shingle ridge, from which you may watch a host of water birds on the lagoon and walk back along the lane.
 On this walk, you'll pass the home of the first person to fly from Wales to Ireland, Captain Vivian Hewitt, who also created the lagoon.